TRIP-Lab/itinerum-tripkit/README.md

 ### Quickstart

 1. Clone this repository and `pip install -r requirements.txt` ([virtualenv](https://virtualenv.pypa.io/en/stable/) and [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) are recommended)
-2. Place source data in the `./input` folder (create if necessary) and edit `./datakit/config.py` with the appropriate filepaths.
+2. Place source data in the `./input` folder (create if necessary) and edit `./tripkit/config.py` with the appropriate filepaths.

 Then either:

- - Start Jupyter in repository directly and get started by `from datakit import Itinerum`
+ - Start Jupyter in repository directly and get started by `from tripkit import Itinerum`

    *or*

- - Copy the `datakit` directory into other projects as a library (until more complete packaging is available)
+ - Copy the `tripkit` directory into other projects as a library (until more complete packaging is available)

-For more complete installation information (e.g., on Windows), see the official [itinerum-datakit documentation] (https://itinerum-datakit.readthedocs.io/en/stable/usage/installation.html).
+For more complete installation information (e.g., on Windows), see the official [itinerum-tripkit documentation] (https://itinerum-tripkit.readthedocs.io/en/stable/usage/installation.html).

 ### Loading Subway Stations